-Fortunately, there are many types of insects that are not poisonous and can actually be beneficial to have around the house.
+Fortunately, many types of insects are not poisonous and can be beneficial around the house.

 In this blog post, we’ll discuss such insects, how to identify them, and what to do if you find one inside your home.

 Do you know what insects are harmless and not poisonous?
-Most people think that all insects can be dangerous, but there are actually quite a few types of insects that are not poisonous out there.
+Most people think all insects can be dangerous, but quite a few insects are not poisonous.

-In this blog post, we’ll discuss some of the lesser-known non-poisonous insects and why it’s important to know about them.
+In this blog post, we’ll discuss some lesser-known non-poisonous insects and why knowing about them is important.
 Keep reading to learn more!

 1. House Centipede

-The House Centipede (Scutigera coleoptrata) is a type of insect that is not poisonous and a carnivorous species of centipede with a distinctive pattern of up to 15 pairs of legs.
+The House Centipede (Scutigera coleoptrata) is a type of insect that is not poisonous and a predatory species of centipede with a distinctive pattern of up to 15 pairs of legs.

-They are light yellowish-gray in color and can reach up to 1.5 inches in length.
+They are light yellowish-gray and can reach up to 1.5 inches in length.

 These insects are common in most climates and prefer damp, dark places like basements, bathrooms, and other indoor spaces.